-Section 1: The Senate shall consist of 27 members of the Springfield College Faculty.
-The membership of the Senate consists of (1) 10 at-large members that include: the Senate President, Senate Vice-President, Chair and Chair-elect of the Academic Policies and Procedures Committee, Chair and Chair-elect of the College Curriculum Committee, Chair and Chair-elect of the Faculty Development Committee, and Chair and Chair-elect of the Student Affairs and Educational Technology Committee; and (2) 17 members that serve as school representatives.
-The number of representatives from each school is to be apportioned according to the Webster Method of apportionment.
-See Appendix A for a description of the Webster Method of Apportionment.
-All schools must have at least one school-based seat.
-The size and proportional school representation of the Senate should be evaluated and adjusted on a three-year basis.
-The Senate membership shall be comprised of at least one senate member per every ten full-time faculty members and shall ensure representation of each school.
-The current size and proportional school representation of the Senate are provided along with the Senate organizational chart in Appendix B.

-Faculty who meet all of the following criteria are eligible for election to the Faculty Senate.
+Section 1.
+Faculty who meet all of the following criteria are eligible for election to be a voting member of the Faculty Senate.

-Are employed fulltime as a Faculty member at Springfield College.
+Are employed full-time as a Faculty member at Springfield College.

 Hold academic rank of instructor, assistant professor, associate professor, or professor.

-Do not serve in the capacity of College President, Vice-President, Dean, Director positions, in the office of the P/VPAA or Deans serving in an administrative function, or the Registrar’s office.
+Do not serve in the capacity of College President, Vice President, Dean, Assistant or Associate Dean, or individuals regardless of faculty status who are direct reports to the Provost/VPAA.

 Have terms of employment defined by the Faculty Personnel Policy.

-Nominations for all faculty senate positions will be initially solicited via an all faculty email.
-Additionally, nominations for faculty senators at-large will take place at a college wide faculty meeting scheduled by the Senate.

-Senators will be limited to two consecutive two-year terms.
-Only the Faculty Senate President, Vice President, the chair-elects, and the standing committee chairs will be elected to their specific job responsibilities by the faculty.
-The remaining Senators will be elected to their job responsibilities by the newly convened Senate members at their initial organizational meeting for a period of two years.
+Section 2.
+The Senate shall consist of members of the faculty as follows:

+One Senator from each Academic Department.
+Departments are entitled to additional Senators based on the number of full-time faculty in the department; one additional Senator for departments with 15 to 24 faculty members, or two additional Senators for departments with 25 or more faculty members.

+Senators will be elected to a two-year term.
+No Senator can be elected to a third consecutive term.

+The number of Senators per department shall be established on February 1 each year based upon department size as of that date.
+Subsequent changes in the size of departments and/or the creation or dissolution of departments shall be handled as follows in the event there are changes during the course of an academic year:

+In the event a department’s size (number of full-time faculty) increases by 25% and such change would result in the creation of a Senate position, the Faculty Senate Executive Committee shall have the ability, in its discretion, to request the impacted department to elect another Senator for the remaining portion of the academic year.

+In the event a department’s size (number of full-time faculty) decreases by 25% and such change would result in the elimination of a Senate position, no change in representation shall occur for the remaining portion of the academic year.

+In the event a department is established during an academic year, the Faculty Senate Executive Committee shall arrange for the newly created department to elect Senator(s) for the remaining portion of the academic year.

+In the event a department is eliminated during an academic year, the Senators from the impacted department will be able to complete service for the remaining portion of the then occurring academic year.

+Article III.
+Officers

+The officers of the Senate shall be a Senate President, a Vice President and a Secretary.

-Section 2: The Faculty Senate President shall be the faculty’s spokesperson.
+Section 1: The Faculty Senate President shall be the faculty’s spokesperson.
 The Faculty Senate President shall be elected for a two-year term by the faculty.
-The Faculty Senate President shall be the presiding officer of the Senate, and attend meetings of the Board of Trustees as the official representative of the faculty with the Trustee representatives of the Senate.
-The Trustee representatives of the Senate shall include: The Chairs of the Standing Committees as identified on the organizational chart along with the Senate Secretary and Agenda Officer.
+The Faculty Senate President shall be the presiding officer of the Senate and will attend meetings of the Board of Trustees as the official representative of the faculty with the Trustee representatives of the Senate.
+The Trustee representatives of the Senate shall include: the Chairs of the Standing Committees.
 In the event that a chair of a Senate standing committee cannot attend the Trustee meetings, the Senate President will delegate said responsibility to another Senator.
 The Senate President will also refer items to committees for consideration, and perform other duties appropriate to the office.
-He/she shall be the faculty spokesperson when the Faculty Executive Committee meets with the College President and the President’s staff and shall chair these joint meetings.
-The Senate President will be responsible for planning the annual Senate responsibilities retreat with assistance from the Vice-President.
+The Senate President shall be the faculty spokesperson when the Faculty Executive Committee meets with the College President and the President’s staff and shall chair these joint meetings.
 Only the President and Vice-President of the Senate can call emergency Faculty Senate and/or Faculty meetings.